Eligibility questionnaire

 Based on the answers you have provided, unfortunately you are not eligible for help at this time.

-However you may be eligible to apply for a grant of up to £750 if you are studying at a UK medical school, paying fees of no more than £9,250 and in immediate financial hardship.
-If this is the case please email info@bmacharities.org.uk
+You may be eligible to apply for a grant of up to £750 if you are studying at a UK medical school, paying fees of no more than £9,535 and in immediate financial hardship.
+Please email info@bmacharities.org.uk to find out more.

 Below is a list of alternative funding sources for graduate medical students: